-Diagnosing PROS (PIK3CA-Related Overgrowth Spectrum) early is important for ongoing assessment and care
+Diagnosing PIK3CA-Related Overgrowth Spectrum (PROS) early is important for ongoing assessment and care

 Proper diagnosis of PROS can help guide assessment and care by the appropriate specialists.
-A multidisciplinary health care team is often necessary to manage all affected organs and potential complications.1 There is a potential for misdiagnosis of PROS due to clinical overlap with other overgrowth disorders (eg, Proteus syndrome, PTEN hamartoma tumor syndrome, type II segmental Cowden syndrome, Neurofibromatosis type 1, or Epidermal nevus syndrome).2
+A multidisciplinary health care team is often necessary to manage all affected organs and potential complications.1 There is a potential for misdiagnosis of PROS due to clinical overlap with other overgrowth disorders (eg, Proteus syndrome, PTEN hamartoma tumor syndrome, type 2 segmental Cowden syndrome, neurofibromatosis type 1, or epidermal nevus syndrome).2

 The diagnosis of PROS may include clinical assessment, imaging, observation of onset timing, and genomic testing

 National Institutes of Health (NIH) Workshop Diagnostic Criteria2,*

 2 or more spectrum features OR any 1 isolated feature

 - Epidermal nevus

 Isolated features (any 1)

 - Benign lichenoid keratoses